 As the old saying goes, an ounce of prevention is worth a pound of cure.
 While nothing you do can guarantee that you won't get bronchitis during pregnancy, there are steps you can take to tip the scales in your favor.
 To the best of your ability, stay away from people who have a cold or cough.
 Washing your hands frequently with soap and water can reduce your risk of catching a head or chest cold.
 If you cannot wash your hands, an alcohol-based hand sanitizer can be used to reduce the number of germs on your hands.
 It's also very important to get your annual flu shot.
 The Centers for Disease Control and Prevention recommends a yearly flu shot for all pregnant women and notes that the vaccine is safe for pregnant women and their babies.

 Most women who develop bronchitis during pregnancy recover without any complications in the mother or the baby.
 However, pregnant women with bronchitis have an increased risk of developing severe bronchitis or pneumonia, compared to other adults.
 Although these complications are not common, it is important to be carefully monitored by a medical professional if you have bronchitis.

 Contact your healthcare provider right away if you develop a cough during pregnancy to determine next steps.
 Seek immediate medical care if you have a fever higher than 100.5 F, experience chest pain or have difficulty catching your breath.
 Contact your doctor immediately or go to the nearest hospital if you experience pains that could indicate premature labor, as severe respiratory infections increase the risk for preterm labor and delivery.

 Reviewed and revised by: Tina M. St. John, M.D.

-- American Family Physician: Treatment of Bronchitis
+- American Family Physician: Diagnosis and Treatment of Acute Bronchitis